stoufferlab/msp-boxes/README.md

 ## msp-boxes

-This package implements the functions neeeded to order a matrix and identify it's "communities" using a combination of simulated annealing and BIC (Sales-Pardo et al. 2007) in `C++`.
+This package implements the functions neeeded to order a matrix and identify it's "communities" using a combination of simulated annealing and BIC (Sales-Pardo et al. 2007) in C++.

 Marta Sales-Pardo, Roger Guimerà, André A. Moreira, and Luís A. Nunes Amaral (2007) "Extracting the hierarchical organization of complex systems."
 *PNAS* 104(39): 15224-15229 doi:[10.1073/pnas.0703740104][doi].